RickIsGone/Gears-game-engine/README.md

   <ins> **3.
 Compiling the project:** </ins>

-  after installing cmake open the terminal and travel to the root of the engine and paste this in the terminal:
+  after installing glslc open the terminal and travel to the root of the engine directory and paste this in the terminal:

   ```bash
   mkdir build